Wii42/aareguru_api_dart_wrapper/README.md

 -->
 # Aare.guru API Dart Wrapper

-Wrapper for the Dart language of the Aare.guru API.
-This API provides infos about bathing spots in the Aare river in Switzerland.
+Unofficial wrapper of the Aare.guru API for the Dart language.
+Aare.guru provides infos about bathing spots in the Aare river in Switzerland.

 This package provides a type-safe way to interact with the Aare.guru API.
 It is written in Dart and can be used in any Dart project.